KBlansit/kblansit_web/content/portfolio/_index.md

 description: 'Portfolio Section'
 ---

-Highlights of some of the machine learning and healthcare technology.
+Highlights of some of the machine learning, data science, and healthcare technology.